babashka/nbb/README.md

 See the [puppeteer
 example](https://github.com/borkdude/nbb/blob/main/examples/puppeteer/example.cljs)
 for the full code.

-Also see [Promises](doc/promises.md) for more tips and tricks around promises.
+Since v0.0.36, nbb includes [promesa](#promesa) which is a library to deal with promises.
+The above `plet` macro is similar to `promesa.core/let`.

 ## Startup time